Get started

 Find out more about WDR and how to use it at axis.com/web-articles/wdr.

-Electronic Image Stabilization (EIS) can be used in environments where the product is mounted in an exposed location and subject to vibrations, for example, wind or passing traffic.
-Turn on EIS to get a smoother and steadier image without blur.
+Image stabilization is suitable in environments where the product is mounted in an exposed location where vibrations can occur, for example, due to wind or passing traffic.

-When EIS is turned on the image is cropped slightly, lowering the maximum resolution.
+When you turn on image stabilization, the image is slightly cropped, which lowers the maximum resolution.

-Go to Settings > Image > Image correction.
+Go to Video > Installation > Image correction.

 Verify the pixel resolution